Darokahn/CS2450/journal.md

 Man, these assignments are just oppressive.
 I am not remotely a note taker, and I retain information just fine by paying attention in the lectures.
 I'm ahead weeks in assignments, I've scored full points on all the quizzes bar one where I missed one point, and I can summarize a week's lectures just fine.
 I understand that note taking is theoretically a good habit and it helps with retention, but I don't struggle with retention.

 All that would be fine if the assignments were <10% of my grade.
 If I could get a B without doing them assuming I got 100% on everything else, I think that would be fair game.
 But they're worth 25%!
 I can't get better than a C without doing them.

+## A slight gripe

+I don't like when people describe things as being true "becuase of x's theorem" or similar.
+Nothing is true "because a scientist discovered it".
+A sufficient definition of the first principles of the universe necessarily also describes every true theorem.
+That definition is likely pretty brief.
+I guess my gripe is that theorems are a description of the truth, not the principles behind it.
+When people cite a theorem, they're really just saying "my proof that x is true depends on the research of y and their theorem", but they generally phrase it such that the theorem *is* the principle that makes x true rather than a description of a logical consequence of the universal principles that make x true.

+# Sat Oct 11
+## Manual Memory Allocation safety technique

+I had an idea for a memory allocation technique that could potentially ease a lot of the difficulties of manual management in low level code.
+If each allocation is owned by a stack frame and associated with that frame pointer, You can easily iterate over allocated blocks and tell which ones need to be freed by comparing against the current frame pointer.
+Very few allocations need to be done such that they *cannot* be linked to a stack frame, and those ones that do can default to typical memory allocation patterns.

+# Sun Oct 12
+## ESP Binary Patcher

+The ESP32 has a tool that can use webUSB to flash prepared executables via web browsers.
+The issue is that the executable must exist; There are currently no web tools of which I am aware for compiling ESP32 natively in-browser.
+These shouldn't really be that difficult to create via webAssembly ports, but I have an idea for a different solution.
+Probably not a better one, although it could potentially be more lightweight and might be better in some cases.
+The tool would take in specially prepared binaries, where they have been compiled with custom section data.
+This should allow the tool to read that section of the prepared elf and customize inner data.
+The tool would use a map to find and modify variables, and possibly even functions.
+Rather than compiling complete C or C++, it would compile a highly reduced scripting format.
+This would use very simple machine instructions, make no attempt at optimization, and it would not be intended for any amount of heavy lifting.
+It would essentially be a glue between the functions that are already defined, and way to dispatch them dynamically in a way that just variable editing can't do ergonomically.
+This would allow people to publish their scripts in a flashable format, while still allowing some customization and option editing.